postsharp/postsharp-emails/metalama-email-course/052-naming-conventions.md

 # Validating Naming Conventions

-In my previous email, I demonstrated how Metalama can generate boilerplate code on-the-fly during compilation, automating the task of implementing necessary but repetitive code.
+In my previous emails, I demonstrated how Metalama can generate boilerplate code on-the-fly during compilation, automating the task of implementing necessary but repetitive code.
 However, code generation is not the only functionality Metalama offers.
 In this email, I will explore Metalama's second pillar: its ability to validate source code against architectural rules, starting with naming conventions.

 ## Why Care About Naming Conventions?